 And it is not a new issue: this article is about the media generally, not just the BBC: Al-Aqsa attacks: How the media gives Israel a free pass, referencing this CfMM report

-This article, Discontent Deepens Among Guardian Staff Over Palestine ‘Double Standard’ discusses its topic at length, including the Guardian's rejection of an article by Susan Abulhawa, now available here, and she is interviewed here, and writes on the same theme here.
+This article, Discontent Deepens Among Guardian Staff Over Palestine ‘Double Standard’ discusses its topic at length, including the Guardian's rejection of an article by Susan Abulhawa, now available here, and she is interviewed here, and writes on the same theme here, and also at an Oxford Union debate

 This article concerns an article which was "nixed" from the Guardian at the last minute.
 It is now available here, A Surge in Suppression, by Dylan Saba.